zwcoder-263/Tcroneb-Gemini/README.md

 - Talk mode: Let you talk directly to Gemini
 - Visual recognition allows Gemini to understand the content of the picture
 - Assistant market with hundreds of selected system instruction
+- Support plugins, with built-in Web search, Web reader, Arxiv search, Weather and other practical plugins
+- Conversation list, so you can keep track of important conversations or discuss different topics with Gemini
 - Full Markdown support: LaTex formulas, code highlighting, and more
 - Automatically compress contextual chat records to save Tokens while supporting very long conversations
 - Privacy and security, all data is saved locally in the user's browser